A festival goer since 1997 offers all the insider tricks to get the most from your visit!

 ^ Buy a multi-day pass and enjoy a leisurely stroll around the world rather than a marathon against the clock.
 Not only will it be a more enjoyable journey, it is also more cost-effective as multi-day passes offer better savings per day.

 ^ Epcot opens at 9am and the global marketplaces open at 11am.
-You can use this time to go on a few rides.
+Use this time to go on a few rides.
 Better yet, visit the Festival Welcome Center, located in the Future World, pick up a map and plan your day while sipping a glass of Iron Horse Fairy Tale Cuvee, a fantastic bubbly made especially for WDW you will only find on Disney property.

 ^ Review the marketplace menus in advance and select those dishes which intrigue you the most.

 ^ Review the schedule for special tastings and demos, which take place at the Festival Center, and select your “Must Do” experiences.
-Some are complimentary and others require tickets (usually $15pp+).
+Some are complimentary and others require tickets ($17pp and up).
 Events featuring celebrity chefs will sell out in advance (tickets go on sale around end of July), however, while at the Festival Center, it doesn’t hurt to check for openings, last-minute additions and free book or wine bottle signings.
 The early bird gets the worm.

 ^ Plan your day around your “Must Eat” and “Must Do” experiences and travel around the World Showcase in order.
 Whether you go clockwise or counter-clock wise around the lagoon is up to you.
 Some say that it’s human nature to go clockwise so you can do the opposite and try to beat the crowd, if you wish.
 By dividing the world in half, one day go to the left towards Mexico, the other day go to the right towards Canada, and end the day in America for the nightly concerts.
 Whatever you do, do your best to not backtrack or you will waste precious eating and drinking time.